ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

 ### Code Snippet Completions

+!!! tip "Even _Shorter_ Shortcuts"

-It's not required to type the full prefix of the snippet, or even from the start of the snippet.
+    It's **not** required to type the full prefix of the snippet, or even to start typing from the start of the snippet.
+See example in the image below.

 The snippets are named in the most descriptive way possible, but this means there could be a lot to type and that would be counterproductive if the aim is to move _faster_.
 Luckily VS Code lets users type `ultra.example-yolo-predict`, `example-yolo-predict`, `yolo-predict`, or even `ex-yolo-p` and still reach the intended snippet option!
 If the intended snippet was _actually_ `ultra.example-yolo-predict-kwords`, then just using your keyboard arrows <kbd>↑</kbd> or <kbd>↓</kbd> to highlight the desired snippet and pressing <kbd>Enter ↵</kbd> or <kbd>Tab ⇥</kbd> will insert the correct block of code.

 <p align="center">
   <br>